lumi-openlcoud/opencloud-docs/en/docs/guideline/account-and-password.md

 AIOT opencloud website support two registration methods: mobile phone number and email.
 After registration, developer can login to website and create a third-party application, then preparation before starting development.

 > Note: AIOT opencloud website, developer forum and Aqara APP are using the same account system.
-If you have already registered an account of Aaqara APP, you can use this account to login AIOT opencloud website and developer forum directly.
+If you have already registered an account of Aqara APP, you can use this account to login AIOT opencloud website and developer forum directly.

 ### Registration Process of Mobile Phone Number